California crash leaves highway officer, tow truck driver injured; DUI suspect arrested: reports

 OHIO TACO BELL WORKER PUTS OUT FIRE CAUSED BY CAR CRASH

-The crash forced law enforcement to temporarily close several lanes of the freeway for hours.
+The crash forced law enforcement to close several lanes of the freeway for hours.

 The suspect tried to get out of his car and flee but was detained by a bystander, FOX 11 reported.